alttch/eva3/doc/owfs.rst

 Setup
 =====

-Starting from EVA ICS 3.3.2, OWFS library is optional, so firstly install
+Starting from EVA ICS 3.3.2, OWFS libraries are not installed by default, so firstly install

 .. code:: bash